uwgraphics/relaxed_ik_ros1/README.md

         - 1 info file <sawyer_info.yaml> in the *info_files* folder
         - 1 joint state function file <sawyer_joint_state_define> in the *joint_state_define_functions* folder
         - 1 urdf file <sawyer.urdf> in the *urdfs* folder.
-    2. Look at <settings.yaml> in the *config* folder and follow the instructions there on how to customize the parameters, change the input device, and manage the environment obstacles.
-    3. Compile the core:
+    1. Compile the core:
         ```bash
         cargo build
         ```
+1. Look at <settings.yaml> in the folder *relaxed_ik_core/config* and follow the instructions there to customize the parameters, change the input device, and manage the environment obstacles.
+Note that you don't need to recompile *relaxed_ik_core* every time you change the parameters in <settings.yaml>.
-2. View the robot arm in rviz by typing the following command:
+1. View the robot arm in rviz by typing the following command:
     ```bash
     roslaunch relaxed_ik_ros1 rviz_viewer.launch
     ```
-3. Launch the Relaxed IK solver by typing the following command:
+1. Launch the Relaxed IK solver by typing the following command:
     ```bash
     roslaunch relaxed_ik_ros1 relaxed_ik_rust.launch
     ```
-4. Set a ROS parameter to start the simulation:
+1. Set a ROS parameter to start the simulation:
     ```bash
     rosparam set /simulation_time go
     ```
-5. Control the robot based on the type of input device in <settings.yaml>.
-If you set the robot follow a given cartesian path, you should see the robot moving now!
-If you set the input_device to be keyboard, initialize the keyboard IK goal driver in a new terminal:
+1. **[For Testing purposes]** Control the robot based on the type of input device in <settings.yaml>.
+If you set the robot follow a given cartesian trajectories, you should see the robot moving now!
+Some examples of cartesian trajectories are provided in the folder *animation_files*.
+If you set the `input_device` to be keyboard, initialize the keyboard IK goal driver in a new terminal.
+The driver listens to 6-DOF pose goals and publishes robot joint angles.
     ```bash
     rosrun relaxed_ik_ros1 keyboard_ikgoal_driver.py
     ```